Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Lastly, while nicely graded, the weight of the keys is heavier than average overall.
 Some users may prefer the heavier action, but it’s not for everyone.

-Overall, the keyboard is better than the cheaper P-125, but we have scored it lower because it’s not quite as advertised.
+Overall, the keyboard is better than the cheaper P-125, but I have scored it lower because it’s not quite as advertised.

 Features 4.5